jbenavidez/crypto-bot/README.md

 This module collect and store the top 3 coins in the market in our DB
 ![Alt text](/git_images/p1.png "test locally" )
 #### Trade coin Service -> Analize and place order is the requirements are meet for a given coing
 This module is historical data for a given coin, and if the current price is lowest that market avg price; it Submit an error

 ![Alt text](/git_images/p2.png "test locally" )

+#### Logger
+this Utitlity function keep track of our logs and create a log file
 ### APP features
 - GET and store the top 3 cryptocurrency coins
 - COMPARE crypto